 5. Tell your teacher why he or she does a great job.

-6. Create Kindness Rocks and place them around your neighbourhood.
+6. Create Growth Mindset Rocks and place them around your neighbourhood.

 7. Pick flowers and give them to someone you love (or make tissue paper flowers).